Established by City Ordinance §39-35, the traffic committee functions to review proposed traffic regulations and traffic safety issues.

 The City of Royal Oak Citizens Traffic Committee hears requests by concerned citizens and property owners with regard to traffic volume issues and flow concerns, land signage, and traffic and parking signage.

-Once staff has completed its review of pertinent information and prepared an analysis, the request will be placed on the next Citizens Traffic Committee meeting and the applicant will be notified of the meeting date.
+Requests can be made online using the Traffic Committee Request Form.
+Once staff has completed its review of pertinent information and prepared an analysis, the request will be placed on the next Citizens Traffic Committee meeting and the requestor will be notified of the meeting date.

 The committee typically meets on the fourth Tuesday of every odd-numbered month.
 Requests are openly discussed in a semi-formal atmosphere where citizens are encouraged to participate in the discussion and formulation of solutions that benefit the city.